 The Group has rigorous cash management processes.
 Cash balances are reported daily and variances to short term cash forecasts are analysed as appropriate.
-Every week the Group prepares a daily rolling cashflow forecast with a forecast year of 20 weeks.
-These forecasts complement a minimum of four long term quarterly cash forecasts each year which are compared to the annual cash flow budget and to previous quarterly forecasts.
+Every week the Group prepares a daily rolling cashflow forecast with a forecast period of 20 weeks.
+These forecasts complement the monthly cash forecasts each year which are compared to the annual cash flow budget and to previous monthly forecasts.
 These facilitate management's assessments of the Group's expected cash performance.